The Complete Beginner’s Guide to War Thunder

 The other main mode is Domination, in which the goal is to capture airfields.
 So a bit like Capture the Flag, but with airfields instead of flags.
 Except you don’t have to bring the enemy airfield back to your airfield, you just hold onto it, so it’s territorial domination.
 Probably why they called it ‘Domination’, in hindsight.

-On a Domination map there are two or three airfields, and the aim is to be holding more than the enemy, which causes their red bar to go down.
+On a Domination map there are one, two or three airfields, and the aim is to be holding more than the enemy, which causes their red bar to go down.
 If they hold more than you, your blue bar goes down.
 Once one bar reaches zero, the other team wins.
+(Update: patch 1.31 tweaked the mechanics slightly so that simply holding an airfield causes the enemy bar to go down, so if both teams hold one airfield, both bars go down.)
 So that bombers aren’t entirely useless there are also some ground or naval units on Domination maps, and destroying them also takes a chunk off the enemy score bar; destroying all the targets won’t win the round, but it can give you an edge.

 What the game doesn’t seem to mention is how to capture an airfield, and it turns out that you have to land on the runway.
-Now, do you remember your landing tutorial?
-Very carefully banking around, gradually losing altitude, gently reducing the throttle, lowering landing gear and gracefully touching down?
-Don’t do that.
-You’re trying to get to the airfield and capture it as quickly as possible, so max the engine and point at the ground, full speed ahead!
+There is a landing tutorial available, under “Game Modes” on the main screen, that teaches you to land safely: very carefully banking around, gradually losing altitude, gently reducing the throttle, lowering landing gear and gracefully touching down.
+You don’t want to do that in a Domination match; you’re trying to get to the airfield and capture it as quickly as possible, so max the engine and point at the ground, full speed ahead!
 Except of course you have to be going slowly to land, so then cut your engine completely, hit ‘G’ to extend landing gear (if it’s not fixed) and ‘F’ for flaps and pull a load of violent turns to dump speed as quickly as possible as you get near the ground.
 Needless to say this can get a bit tricky; all airfields start neutral, typically there’ll be one by each spawn point, so it’s not uncommon for a Domination match to start off with a bunch of people on each side going straight for the capture and an airfield littered with the burning wrecks of planes that misjudged their approach (or got in each others way and collided in mid-air).
 You might want to leave it to others to actually capture the airfield to start with, though there are nice XP and cash rewards for doing so, so give it a crack if you’re feeling confident.

 You ought to be doing one of two things on a Domination map: defending a friendly airfield or trying to capture an enemy airfield.
 Defending is probably the easiest, especially if you’re not too confident on landings, just hang around a blue airfield and shoot down anything red trying to land.
 As a landing plane has to fly slow and straight they’re pretty good targets; if you gain a bit of altitude and loiter a little way away the enemy might be so fixated on landing they don’t even notice you until it’s too late, but don’t loiter so far that you can’t make it back in time to stop them.
 If you’re on your own and there are multiple incoming bandits you can try and get a bit of help via the voice commands (‘T’ and then a number; ‘Defend the base!’ or ‘Cover me!’ are worth a shot, but don’t hold your breath).
 If you’re going to try and capture the enemy airfield, you really need to shoot down any defenders first; if you’re lucky there might be a big old dogfight going on in the middle of the map, allowing you to sneak around a map edge to an undefended airfield, but if there are any opponents in the area it’s probably not worth trying to land unless you’re really confident of your damage absorption powers.